8 Best call recorder apps for Android, iPhone, & computers in 2023

 • A customer claiming they didn’t verbally approve a charge

-Recording software can protect your business, but to fully avoid legal fees and fines, it’s important to understand legal guidelines for call recording in your location.
+Call recording software can protect your business, but to avoid legal fees and fines, you must understand legal guidelines for call recording in your location.

-Not every state allows this fairly lax one-party consent either.
-There are 11 US states — California, Delaware, Florida, Illinois, Maryland, Massachusetts, Montana, Nevada, New Hampshire, Pennsylvania, and Washington — that require everyone on a call to agree to a recording.
+Not every state allows this fairly lax one-party consent, either.
+There are 11 US states — California, Delaware, Florida, Illinois, Maryland, Massachusetts, Montana, Nevada, New Hampshire, Pennsylvania, and Washington — that require everyone on a call to agree to recording.
 This is called two-party consent.

-Canada similarly requires explicit agreement from everyone, and you also must explain what the recording will be used for.
+Canada similarly requires explicit agreement from everyone.
+You also must explain what you plan to use the recording for.

-When calls are made between states or internationally, rules can get a little muddier.
+But the rules can get a little muddier when calls are made between states (or internationally).
 That’s why it’s best to play it safe and get consent every time.
-Get more in-depth tips on how to legally record phone calls, and speak to an attorney for further guidance.
+Looking for more details?
+You can get more in-depth tips on how to legally record phone calls and speak to an attorney for further guidance.

 OpenPhone: The best call recorder app

-Most leading call recorder apps are only available on either iOS or Android — and rarely are seamlessly compatible with desktop and web apps.
-But OpenPhone allows you to take advantage of high-quality call recording no matter what device you’re on and whether you’re calling someone or answering the phone. 📱💻
+For example, most leading call recorder apps are only available on either iOS or Android — and they are rarely compatible with desktop and web apps.
+But OpenPhone allows you to take advantage of high-quality call recording no matter what device you’re on.
+Whether you’re calling someone or answering the phone, you can get a recording of your conversation without letting details fall through the cracks.

-For small businesses, OpenPhone is an affordable solution, too.
+OpenPhone is an affordable solution for small businesses, too.
 Reliable call recording is included in every plan — and you can try it out today with a seven-day free trial.